sreedatta-v/Cyclistic-Case-Study/README.md

 ### Deliverables
 <li> A Description of all data sources used. </li>

  ## Process
  The individual CSV files will be combined into 1 to make it easier to manipulate and analyse.
 The combined file will be cleaned and additional columns will be added.

+Guiding questions
+<b> What tools are you choosing and why? <b>
+I am using R as the dataset is to large for spreadsheets and R will allow indepth analysis and manipulation

+<b> Have you ensured your data’s integrity? <b>
+I examined the columns after any changes and determined that the datatypes were consisitent after manipulation

+<b> What steps have you taken to ensure that your data is clean? <b>
+The NA's and duplicates were removed, the time and dates were formatted.

+<b> How can you verify that your data is clean and ready to analyze? <b>
+The steps shown in this section of the notebook show all cleaning steps and a summary of the data to ensure it is ready.

+<b> Have you documented your cleaning process so you can review and share those results? <b>
+The cleaning process has been documented throughout